Hieromon/AutoConnect/mkdocs/advancedusage.md

 }
 ```

-### <i class="fa fa-caret-right"></i> Cast the legacy HTML pages as the add-on menu items
+### <i class="fa fa-caret-right"></i> Casts the HTML pages to be add-on into the menu

-If your sketch handles web pages, you can embed the pages into the AutoConnect menu with keeping the WiFi connection feature.
-Unlike the custom Web pages by [AutoConnectAux](apiaux.md#autoconnectaux), this allows to legacy web pages registered by *ESP8266WebServer::on* or *WebServer::on* function.
+If your sketch handles web pages, you can embed the pages into the AutoConnect menu in continuance enjoying the utility of the WiFi connection feature.
+Unlike the custom Web pages by [AutoConnectElements](acelements.md), this allows to legacy web pages registered by *ESP8266WebServer::on* or *WebServer::on* function.

-To implement embedding the your sketch web pages, use only the [AutoConnectAux](apiaux.md#autoconnectaux) constructed with the URI of that page.
-[AutoConnectElements](acelements.md) is not required.
+You can use AutoConnectAux only constructed with the URI of the page to be embedding.
+AutoConnectElements is not required.
 The basic procedure for this as follows:

 1. Declare AutoConnectAux for each legacy page.
 It includes the URI of the page and item string which will display in the AutoConnect menu.
 2. Sketch the legacy page handlers.
 3. Register those handler functions to ESP8266WebServer/WebServer with the **on** function.
-4. Register AutoConnectAux declared with #1 to AutoConnect using [AutoConnect::join](api.md#join) function.
+4. Register AutoConnectAux declared with #1 to AutoConnect using [*AutoConnect::join*](api.md#join) function.
 It serves as a menu item.
 5. [Begin](api.md#begin) the portal.
-6. Performs [AutoConnect::handleClient](api.md#handleClient) in the **loop** function.
+6. Performs [*AutoConnect::handleClient*](api.md#handleClient) in the **loop** function.

-For details see the [Constructing the menu](menuize.md) section of Examples page.
+For details, see section [Constructing the menu](menuize.md) of Examples page.

 ### <i class="fa fa-caret-right"></i> Change menu title

 Although the default menu title is **AutoConnect**, you can change the title by setting [AutoConnectConfig::title](apiconfig.md#title).
-To set the menu title properly, you must set before calling [AutoConnect::begin](api.md#begin).
+To set the menu title properly, you must set before calling [*AutoConnect::begin*](api.md#begin).

 ```cpp hl_lines="6 7"
 AutoConnect       Portal;